leslykinzel/neovim-config/README.md

 # Blackout-Neovim

-Stable Neovim configuration that I use on Ubuntu, Windows, and MacOS.
+Stable Neovim configuration that I use on Linux, Windows, and MacOS.

 ### Installation directories:
-Unix
+Linux / MacOS
 ```
 ~/.config/nvim/
 ```